Seasonal botanicals

 with materials that feel of-the-moment and fleeting.

-Native, hand-gathered with restraint so each plant
+Native, hand-gathered with restraint.

-continues to flush and
+So each plant continues to flush

-fruit in future seasons.
+and fruit in future seasons.

 Spring – Unfurling & Soft Structure